 Dr. DeLoatch teaches courses on Contemporary Social Problems, Differences in Educational Outcomes, Human Societies, and the Intersectionality of Health and Illness.

-Dr. DeLoatch’s most recent intellectual endeavors center on improving access to undergraduate education, expanding opportunities for undergraduate extracurricular development, developing internships and applied opportunities for putting the Sociology major to practice.
+Dr. DeLoatch’s most recent intellectual endeavors center on improving access to undergraduate education, expanding opportunities for undergraduate extracurricular development, developing internships, and applied opportunities for putting the Sociology major to practice.

 Areas of Interest